Optimal Reinsurance under Endogenous Default and Background Risk: Introduction

 In terms of modeling default risk, there are two main approaches.
-The first approach models the seller's default as an \emph{exogenous} event, often by a binary random variable independent of the buyer's loss. \citet{doherty1990rational} follow this approach in their model and are among the earliest to study insurance demand under default risk (restricting to proportional contracts).
+The first approach models the seller's default as an \emph{exogenous} event, often by a binary random variable independent of the contract. \citet{doherty1990rational} follow this approach in their model and are among the earliest to study insurance demand under default risk (restricting to proportional contracts).
 In addition, they assume that the default probability is known to both parties, and when default occurs, \emph{no} indemnity payment is made to the buyer (i.e., the recovery rate is $\tau = 0$).
 As they write, ``A nonzero probability of default renders most of the standard insurance results invalid'' (p.244), and their findings demonstrate the profound impact of default risk on insurance demand.
-There are substantial extensions to \citet{doherty1990rational} in the literature by now.\footnote{In the model of \citet{cummins2003optimal}, the buyer and the seller have different beliefs about the probability of (exogenous) default; \citet{peter2020you} further introduce ambiguity (on contract nonperformance) into the buyer's preferences.
-Recently, \citet{reichel2022optimal} and \citet{chi2023optimal} assume that the buyer of insurance has access to a hedging instrument and invests in it to (partially) hedge the default risk from the seller.}
+Subsequent studies extend \citet{doherty1990rational} by considering heterogeneous beliefs (\citet{cummins2003optimal}), ambiguity preferences (\citet{peter2020you}), hedging strategies (\citet{reichel2022optimal,chi2023optimal}), and distortion risk measures (\citet{yong2024optimal}), among many others.